YanchikFox/ClinicManager/README.md

   ./gradlew run         # launch JavaFX client ./gradlew jlinkZip    # produce a self-contained runtime image
   ```
+- Gradle resolves runtime dependencies (JavaFX, SQLite JDBC, SLF4J, etc.) on demand, so keep the `lib/` directory empty and out
+  of version control.
 - **Coding conventions**
   - Keep controller logic thin; push domain decisions into services.
   - Register new repositories with the central manager to reuse the shared connection.